 Sayaka.
 In an /a/ poll she was the least popular of the five main characters as of Episode 10, but the hatred for her seems to have cooled since the show ended.
 This is likely due to her accepting her fate as a magical girl in the last episode.

-Hitomi gets a lot of flak from the fanbase because she told Sayaka that she has 24 hours to tell Kyosuke her feelings, or else she will confess, and this causes trouble with Sayaka (who feels she can't confess because of what she has become as a Magical Girl), or simply they think Sayaka would be better with him.
+Hitomi gets a lot of flak from the fanbase because she told Sayaka that she has 24 hours to tell Kyosuke her feelings (which is usually regarded as far too little time for such a decision), or else she will confess, and this causes trouble with Sayaka (who feels she can't confess because of what she has become as a Magical Girl), or simply they think Sayaka would be better with him.

 Strawman Has a Point: As cruel as Kyoko's Social Darwinist outlook may seem, her belief that helping others would only lead to trouble is accurate in light of the series' universe.
 Both Kyoko and Sayaka's contracts came back to bite them horribly, Madoka's attempt to cheer Mami up by promising to fight alongside her distracted the latter in a fight, leading to her death, and finally the whole dark series began from Homura making a wish to prevent Madoka's death resulting in a progressively worse Ground Hog Day Loop.

 Mami's Soul Gem now has little flowers fluttering around it.
 These flowers also appear during her transformation and general use of her powers.
 It's both Narmy and unusual considering no one else's Soul Gems do anything similar.